fasten-project/debian-license-feeder/README.md

 # debian-license-feeder

-This tool provide a Flask endpoint that takes as input a version of a package, and calling Debian APIs retrieves license information at file level.
+This tool provides a Flask endpoint that takes a version of a package as input, and calling Debian APIs retrieves license information at the file level.

-The REST API method provided makes use of SQL statements to augment the fasten knowledge base.
+The REST API method provided uses SQL statements to augment the fasten knowledge base.

 The `metadata` field of `package_versions` and `files` tables will be augmented with the license information retrieved.